linuxserver/pixelflux/README.md

     ```bash
     python3 screen_to_browser.py
     ```
-4. Open your web browser and go to the URL indicated by the script's output (usually `http://localhost:9001`) to view the live stream.
+4. Open your web browser to view the live stream.
+You can control the capture area:
+    *   **`http://localhost:9001`**: Captures from the screen's top-left corner (x=0).
+    *   **`http://localhost:9001/#50`**: Captures a region starting at x=50.
+    *   You can open multiple browser tabs with different hash values to see multiple, independent capture sessions running from the single server instance.

 ## License